-Goal # Description

-1 Accomplished Students

-Establish, align, and deepen the implementation of quality learning, teaching, and leadership practices in all classrooms and schools.

-An explanation of why the LEA has developed this goal.

-This goal supports our vision and student needs identified as part of our strategic action planning process engaged in prior to the LCAP 2021-24 cycle.
-Our stakeholder groups identified the importance of the following areas when considering the development of learning focused goal:

-- 1. Assure the highest level of educational achievement through implementation of the California Standards in ELA/ELD, mathematics, and all content areas. - 2.
-Increase the annual rate of reclassification of English Learner students to English Proficient and improve our reclassification rate and continue the implementation of the California English Learner Roadmap. - 3.
-Continue to see an increase in state and local student assessment data, especially in the area of literacy across all content areas. - 4.
-Increase support and improve learning outcomes for students with disabilities. - 5.
-Provide instructional materials and professional development for content areas such as ELA, Mathematics, History Social Science, and NGSS. - 6.
-100% fully credentialed teachers in appropriate assignments as measured by credential audits and review of appropriate assignments - 7.
-Improve the district's Academic Performance as measured by CAASPP data and demonstrate growth for each student group. - 8.
-Maintain condition of district facilities as measured by Facility Inspection Tool (FIT). - 9.
-Provide supplemental and intensified supports to student who require more academic support (MTSS).
+Goal # Description 1 Accomplished Students Establish, align, and deepen the implementation of quality learning, teaching, and leadership practices in all classrooms and schools.
+An explanation of why the LEA has developed this goal. s our vision and student needs identified as part of our strategic action planning process engaged in prior to the LCAP ur stakeholder groups identified the importance of the following areas when considering the development of learning 1.
+Assure the high content areas. nest level of educational achievement through implementation of the California Standards in ELA/ELD, mathematics, and all nual rate of reclassification of English Learner students to English Proficient and improve our reclassification rate and ementation of the California English Learner Roadmap.
+3. Continue to see e an increase in state and local student assessment data, especially in the area of literacy across all content areas.
+4. Increase suppo ort and improve learning outcomes for students with disabilities.
+5. Provide instruc NGSS. tional materials and professional development for content areas such as ELA, Mathematics, History Social Science, and 6.
+100% fully crec lentialed teachers in appropriate assignments as measured by credential audits and review of appropriate assignments 7.
+Improve the dis 7.
+Improve the district's Academic Performance as measured by CAASPP data and demonstrate growth for each student group.
+8. Maintain condit 8.
+Maintain condition of district facilities as measured by Facility Inspection Tool (FIT).
+9. Provide supple mental and intensified supports to student who require more academic support (MTSS).